 Canvas is the campus learning management system.
 If you are taking on-line classes, you will access them via Canvas.
 You will access all on-line class assignments and assessments in Canvas.
 Canvas offers direct email access to other students in your specific class as well as the class instructor.
 Some classes offered on campus will use Canvas for testing purposes.
 You may access Canvas through your myLCCC account by clicking on the Classroom icon.
 If you are experiencing problems accessing Canvas or have questions concerning Canvas please contact the ITS Support Desk at 307.778.4357(HELP), Canvas 24/7 support line at 855.574.3218, or assistance is available from the Help menu within Canvas.

-Disability Support Services (DSS) of LCCC has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by the U.S. Department of Justice regulations implementing Title II of the Americans with Disabilities Act (ADA).
+Office of Student Accommodation (OSA) of LCCC has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by the U.S. Department of Justice regulations implementing Title II of the Americans with Disabilities Act (ADA).
 Title II states that “no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefit of the services, programs, or activities of a public entity, or be subject to discrimination by any such entity.”
 Refer to ADA Student Grievance Procedure in this handbook for information regarding the complaint process.
-Copies may also be obtained in Student Life or the Disability Support Services office.
+Copies may also be obtained in Student Life or the Office of Student Accommodation.